501.9 - Chronic Absenteeism and Truancy

 Option II

-Students are required to be in attendance, pursuant to board policy, for 162 day per school year or 81 per semester unless their absences have been excused by the principal for illness (absences of five or more consecutive days due to illness requires a doctor's note), family emergencies, doctor or dental appointment, recognized religious observances and school sponsored or approved activities.
+Students are required to be in attendance, pursuant to board policy, for 162 day per school year or 81 per semester unless their absences have been excused by the principal for illness (after two consecutive days due to illness requires a doctor's note), family emergencies, doctor or dental appointment, recognized religious observances and school sponsored or approved activities.
 Reasonable excuses may also include family trips or vacations approved by the building principal if the student's work is finished in an appropriate timeframe determined by the principal or designee.
 Absences that do not fall within the categories listed above will be considered unexcused unless approved by the principal.
 Parents are expected to telephone the school office to report a student's absence prior to 9 a.m. on the day of the absence.

 If a student accumulates 18 unexcused absences in a class per semester, he or she may lose credit for the class if the student was previously warned at 13.5 unexcused absences that two more may result in loss of credit.
 Prior to imposing the loss of credit in one or more classes, the principal will provide the student an opportunity for an informal hearing.